📢 The New D2C Playbook: Insights from April 2026

 6. Inefficient actions and procedures

 Using the process of manual inventory management along with a simple technology is easy if there is one warehouse to manage and if the inventory is small.
 However, as your business starts growing from shipping a few hundred orders a day to multiples of 1000 to 10,000+ daily, it becomes mandatory to use reliable batch management and inventory systems in warehouse operations.
+A batch management system helps control the inventory by tracking the movement of products which automatically helps in smooth inventory functioning and end-to-end inventory development.

 Importance of Batch Management System